 Asia-Pacific.
 Off-highway markets in Asia are shared by energy, mining and construction applications.
-Our primary competitors are Caterpillar, Danyang Winstar Auto Parts Co., Ltd., Twin Disc and Xi'an FC Intelligence Transmission Co.
-Ltd. in energy applications; Caterpillar, Danyang Winstar Auto Parts Co., Ltd. and Komatsu in mining applications; and Caterpillar, Volvo and ZF in construction applications.
+Our primary competitors are Caterpillar, Danyang Winstar Auto Parts Co., Ltd., Twin Disc and manufacturers of electrified solutions in energy applications; Caterpillar, Xi'an FC Intelligence Transmission Co.
+Ltd. and Komatsu in mining applications; and Caterpillar, Volvo and ZF in construction applications.

 Europe, Middle East, Africa.
 Our off-highway markets in EMEA are mining and construction.
 Our major off-highway competitors are Caterpillar and Komatsu, both of which are vertically integrated manufacturers of off-highway mining vehicles, including the specific fully automatic transmission used in their mining trucks.
-A typical construction application is a rigid or articulated dump truck, with competition from Caterpillar, Dana Incorporated, Volvo and ZF transmissions.
+A typical construction application is a rigid or articulated dump truck, with competition from Caterpillar, Dana, Volvo and ZF.